 2. don’t oversell yourself, but commit to exceeding expectations

-When it comes to negotiating a higher salary, it’s always good to have a strong hand.
-In the case of a senior executive, that should be your proven track record and exceptional performance.
+When it comes to negotiating a higher salary, it’s always a good idea to have the upper hand.
+In the case of a senior executive, your track records and exceptional performance should be presented and serve as justification to prove that you’re deserving of a salary increment.

-Remind your boss why you were hired, how you’ve progressed so far, as well as highlight your notable contributions and achievements, and the impact you’ve made to the organisation.
-Explain how you’ve not only met the expectations placed on you but have very well exceeded them.
+Remind your boss why you were hired, how far you’ve progressed, as well as highlight your notable contributions and achievements, and the impact you’ve made to the organisation.
+Explain how you’ve not only met their expectations of you but have very well exceeded them.

-If you are interviewing for a new role with another company, discuss how you can bring some unique skills and experiences to the table.
+If you’re interviewing for a new role with another company, discuss how you can bring some unique skills and experiences to the table.
+Let them know how much value you could potentially bring to their organisation.
 Employers are always looking for problem solvers and people who can think outside the box to increase their bottom line.
 They may see value in your ability to bring new perspectives and fresh ideas to the business challenges they face.

 However, you should refrain from overselling your capabilities.
 Failure to meet those high expectations can cost you your job and reputation.